JohnKnee3/Employee-Tracker/scribble.md

 });
 --
 The main thing to note is we are using a module provided function to check if the input fields are correct.
 Everything else works as expected.
+/
+/
+/
+12.3.3 We added a new table to the seeds.sql named parties.
+We ran all this in the terminal.
+Basically you can just run the file that is being updated.
+So if you update schema.sql, after you save go into the terminal and type --source db/schema.sql-- and it will update SQL based on the file.
+Same applies to seeds.sql just use --source db/seeds.sql-- to update what gets populated.
+It is worth noting that running the seeds over and over again will add duplicate info.
+To reset just run all three pages in order to clear it out.